 By mid 1930s, Arthur Griffin became the exclusive photographer for the newly created Boston Globe, Rotogravure Magazine and the New England photojournalist for Life and Time Magazines.
 He went on to become a pioneer in the use of color film and provided the first color photographs to appear in the Saturday Evening Post—a two-page layout on New England.
 One of Arthur’s biggest gifts to photography was the non-profit Arthur Griffin Center for Photographic Art, or as it is now call, The Griffin Museum of Photography.
 The Griffin Museum houses his archives of over 75,000 images and provides gallery space for rotating exhibitions devoted to the art of photography.

-The Stoneham Theatre is open Tuesdays through Saturdays, 1-6 p.m., and one hour before each theater performance.
-The gallery can be accessed through the Stoneham Theatre's lobby at 395 Main Street in Stoneham, MA.
+Stoneham Theatre is open Monday through Friday, 11am-6pm and Saturday, 1pm-6pm, as well as one hour before each performance.
+The Gallery can be accessed through Stoneham Theatre's lobby at 395 Main Street, Stoneham, MA 02180.

 Stoneham Theatre is a professional non-profit regional theatre that produces 6 Mainstage shows annually, and those shows are a mix of comedies, dramas, musicals, and straight plays.
 Stoneham Theatre also presents a concert series and offer classes and performance opportunities through the young company for students in grades 1-12.
 For more information, visit www.stonehamtheatre.org.